Viki-coding/community/README.md

 Community Users - can navigate to the site to view all events that are posted without being logged in.
 A community user can create their own user profile, username and password, when they are logged in they can book a place on an event if it is within a time and date that has been stipulated and if there is still capacity, both of which are stipulated by the facilitator.
 When logged in, they can navigate to the dashboard to view the events they have booked and can delete the booking if required.

+This application would work very well in many different real world communitites around the country.
+It is intuative and easy to navigate with many benefits to local community people.

 <h2>CRUD</h2>

 **Create**